bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + Careful extraction was required to include only those changes.

-+ We wrote a shell script to rerun mercurial commands and verified resulting repositories included only new changes to Python &amp; HTML files.
++ We wrote a shell script to rerun Mercurial commands and verified resulting repositories included only new changes to Python &amp; HTML files.

 # Step 3: Rename